REALWorld Law

 China

-The main law governing and regulating contracts for the design and carrying out of building works is the Contract Law of the PRC (1999).
-The Contract Law and the interpretations of it by the Supreme People's Court set out rules relating to all aspects of contract law, including setting out the following fundamental principles of contract:
+The main law governing and regulating contracts for the design and carrying out of building works is the Civil Code of the PRC.
+The Civil Code and the interpretations of it by the Supreme People's Court set out rules relating to all aspects of contract law, including setting out the following fundamental principles of contract:

 • Equality and fairness: The rights and obligations of each party are to be determined on an equal basis, eg a reciprocal allocation of risk and a fair determination of liabilities.